 J.R.: I think it is important and I think for some it is necessary.
-I get a lot of people telling me I’m their favourite teacher.
+I get a lot of people telling me I’m their favorite teacher.
 I’m not a teacher at all.
 Teachers do a job that I can never do in my entire life.
-They have to create an entire lesson plan, I just have to create a 10 minute video.
+They have to create an entire lesson plan, I just have to create a 10-minute video.
 They need to keep kids interested for an hour every day for an entire school year, I have to keep somebody interested for ten minutes once or twice a month, so my job is much easier.
 But I think those little sprinkles of things are beneficial.
 There might be something you learned in grad school, a glance of something you had and then you forgot it.
 But when you watch a video where someone is telling you about it again in a different way, using different examples to help illustrate the point, you get excited again.
 It’s like that fire inside of you is rekindling.
-So, I do think it is important, and the more science communicators we have, the better it is, because everyone is going to find someone else they connect with.
+So, I do think it is important, and the more science communicators we have, the better it is because everyone is going to find someone else they connect with.

 Thank you Jake for the interview!

 Photo by Virag Buza.